Fsu0413/QtCompile/content/Miscellaneous/Notes for this repo.en.md

 Arch Linux and MSYS2 switched to zst for their package manager recently.
 Only recent GNU `tar` (1.31 or later) and recent `bsdtar` (3.3.3 or later) directly supports `.tar.zst` compress method.
-I will not use zst because the compress ratio is not as good as LZMA2(xz).
+I will not use zst here because the compress ratio is not as good as LZMA2(xz).

 ## Difference of this Qt and offically distributed Qt (Updated {{% date 2023 1 8 %}})